Pocket-Plane-Group/Turnabout/turnabout/TurnaboutReadme.txt

 TECHNICAL/COMPATIBILITY NOTES

 Turnabout should be compatible with most mods.
-However, this version of Turnabout is only compatible with BG2 or BG2EE.
-Ascension is required and must be installed before Turnabout, and you must use v2.0 by DavidW, found here: https://github.com/InfinityMods/Ascension/releases
+Ascension is required and must be installed before Turnabout, and you must use v2.0 or higher by DavidW, found here: https://github.com/InfinityMods/Ascension/releases